cboulanger/bibliograph/readme.md

 The author wishes to thank:
 - Serge Barysiuk for providing assistance with UI generation, and for designing the application logo
-- Julika Rosenstock for writing the end user documentation.
+- Julika Rosenstock for writing the first version of the end user documentation.